amcolash/lg-exif/README.md

 ## [Demo](https://amcolash.github.io/lg-exif/example/)

 ## Using It
-- Copy the files from the `dist` folder to your own location.
+- Copy the files from the `dist` folder to your own project.
-- You can choose either minified or non-minified, both are not necessary.
+- You can choose either minified or non-minified, you only need one of the sets - both are not necessary.
 - Add the stylesheet + script into your html files (where you created the lightgallery):

 ```